Economics with study abroad

 Our BA Economics concentrates on the fundamental theories and techniques to help you build a successful career in this competitive field.
 Taking in historic and current, domestic and international perspectives, you’ll develop an in-depth understanding of the subject at all levels.

-In the first year, in addition to the compulsory modules of Principles of Economics, Economic Methods, and The World Economy, you choose three further optional modules from a selection that currently includes:
+In the first year, in addition to the compulsory modules of Principles of Economics, Economic Methods, and The World Economy, you choose three further optional modules.
+Past examples have included:

 - Accounting and Finance in Business